darinjswilliams/LoadApp/README.md

 # LoadApp

-In this project students will create an app to download a file from Internet by clicking on a custom-built button where:
+In this project the application downloads a file from Internet by clicking on a custom-built button where:
  - width of the button gets animated from left to right;
  - text gets changed based on different states of the button;
  - circle gets be animated from 0 to 360 degrees